 While you are skiing, you’ll find some chairs are faster while others are classic old-school doubles, including some without safety bars.
 Take time to enjoy the slow rides as they preserve snow quality and can often spark a good conversation.

-On-mountain amenities can be found near the Sugarloaf and Supreme chair at Alf’s Restaurant or at Watson’s Shelter near the Collins chairlift.
+On-mountain amenities can be found near the Sugarloaf and Supreme chair at the newly expanded Alf’s Restaurant or at Watson’s Shelter near the Collins chairlift.
 Both are ideal for lunch and midday snacks.